-- Council does not currently have a social media policy applicable to staff and Councillors. - Council is committed to engaging with its community on official social media profiles in a way that optimises engagement but manages risk. - Council's proposed Social Media Policy articulates the framework under which Council engages on social media and has been developed to address the challenges and risks associated with its use. - The proposed policy is based upon the Model Social Media Policy from the Office of Local Government (OLG). - The proposed Social Media Policy seeks to support Council in adhering to industry-best practice standards and ensuring social media engagement by Officers and Councillors encourages participation, is timely, accurate, inclusive, accessible, respectful, and transparent.
+- Council does not currently have a social media policy applicable to staff and Councillors. - Council is committed to engaging with the community on social media in a way that optimises engagement whilst managing risk. - Council's proposed social media policy outlines the framework under which Council engages on social media and has been developed to address the challenges and risks associated with its use. - The proposed policy is based upon the Model Social Media Policy from the Office of Local Government (OLG). - The draft policy was placed on public exhibition from 25 July 2024 to 8 September 2024 and received 12 responses, which are outlined in this report.